MicrosoftDocs/msteams-docs/msteams-platform/bots/design/bots.md

 ### &#x2713; A place to finish a conversation

 You can link to a tab from a card.
 If your bot provides an answer that requires a few more steps, it can link to a tab to complete the task or flow.
-For instance, in response to How do I format my iPhone?
-A good response might be a card which outlines the first few steps and has a button for “Show more” which then takes the user to the bot’s “Help” tab and deep links to the specific instructions.
+For instance, in response to, "How do I format my iPhone?", a good response might be a card which outlines the first few steps and has a button for *Show more* that then takes the user to the bot’s *Help* tab and deep links to the specific instructions.

 ### &#x2713; A place to host a settings page

 Bots should have some user control.
-For many bots it is allowed through a chat interface; however it is hard to remember those settings.
+For many bots it is allowed through a chat interface; however, it's hard to remember those settings.
 A settings tab can display users settings, allow users to change them all at once, and may also be a good hand-off point for more complex bot custom behaviors.

 ### &#x2713; A place to provide some help